-Last updated: 20 December 2022
+Last updated: 27 November 2023

-- In response to the COVID-19 pandemic, temporary Medicare Benefits Schedule (MBS) items were introduced for General Practitioners (GPs) and other medical practitioners (OMPs) working in general practice settings provide rebates for longer telephone consultations when assessing patients with COVID-19 for suitability of anti-viral medications. - These temporary items have been extended until 31 December 2023. - The temporary items are specific to services for patients who have at least one symptom of COVID-19 (with symptom onset less than or equal to 5 days ago), and have received a positive COVID-19 test result, confirmed by either a polymerase chain reaction (PCR) or a rapid antigen self-test (RAT) which has been approved for supply in Australia by the Therapeutic Goods Administration. - The items may be claimed for telephone consultations lasting 20 minutes or more. - These services are available nationally and eligible patients can access these services from any GP or OMP as the established relationship telehealth eligibility requirement does not apply to these items.
+- In response to the COVID-19 pandemic, temporary Medicare Benefits Schedule (MBS) items were introduced for medical practitioners working in general practice settings to provide benefits for longer telephone consultations when assessing patients with COVID-19 for suitability of anti-viral medications. - These temporary items have been extended until 30 June 2024. - The temporary items are specific to services for patients who have at least one symptom of COVID-19 (with symptom onset less than or equal to 5 days ago) and have received a positive COVID-19 test result, confirmed by either a polymerase chain reaction (PCR) or a rapid antigen self-test (RAT) which has been approved for supply in Australia by the Therapeutic Goods Administration. - The items may be claimed for telephone consultations lasting 20 minutes or more. - These services are available nationally and eligible patients can access these services from any medical practitioner in a general practice as the established relationship telehealth eligibility requirement does not apply to these items.
 No face-to-face service to the patient in the 12 months preceding the telehealth attendance is required (unlike other GP telehealth items). - Longer telephone services provide an additional option to permanently available MBS items for telephone consultations under 20 minutes and video consultations.
 Video remains the preferred modality for conducting virtual consultations wherever possible.